alesky78/Spring-data-jdbc-howto/README.md

 a simple test that show how to make query by methods names traversing nested properties for nested been and embedded bean in the aggregate root.
 * spring Data Jdbc doesn't support the property expression for the nested properties, we use instead @Query to go over this limitation.
 This test prove this problem
-* spring Data Jdbc support the property expression for the embedded properties.
+* spring Data Jdbc support the property expression for the @Embedded bean properties.

 official documentation of the [Property Expressions](https://docs.spring.io/spring-data/relational/reference/repositories/query-methods-details.html#repositories.query-methods.query-property-expressions)